 ‘Fabricated’ is the title of a stop-motion animated short film I have made.
 It is a journey through an alien world that was once our own.
-Radically reshaped by machines, this new world gives birth to strange creatures constructed from the parts we have left behind.
-It is a story of the end of man and the beginning of what comes after.
+Radically reshaped by machines, this new world gives rise to strange creatures constructed from the parts we have left behind.
+It is a story of the birth of a new world amidst the decay of the old.

-It is a project that I have been working on for ten years, and photography is finally complete.
+It is a project that has taken me ten years to shoot.
+The film is now being scored and properly sound-designed.
 This trailer is a short summary of the film:

 I am very happy to announce that the shooting of this film is complete.
 Over the last few months I have finished the final edit, while concurrently shooting the final sequence.
 The finished film is almost eighteen minutes long and I am very pleased with it.
 This was the first time I had ever edited the shots together as a tight and finished piece.
 It ended up being longer than I had originally planned, but it also seems like it goes by too fast.